 On September 7th, Jaguar has unveiled their new all-electric automobile.
 The new E-type Zero is based on their T-type from the 1960s, keeping the classing styling of what Enzo Ferrari once said that was the most beautiful car in the world.
 It’s said to have a range of 170 miles (270 km), powered by a 40kWh battery that can be recharged in 6-7 hours.
 The new E-type Zero is expected to appeal to younger drivers that are eager to embrace the future but also appreciate the past.
 Jaguar’s new car model was exposed at the JLR Tech Fest event in London, which was open to the public between September 8th and 10th.

 As for Tesla, today’s renowned electric car manufacturer, they’ve unveiled their Model 3 electric car this year in July.
 Elon Musk, Tesla CEO, has promised this car about 14 years ago, and the company plans to unveil their all-electric semi-truck on October 26th.
 This is a big moment for Tesla, as their project could transform the trucking industry.
 The model is intended to open up their brand to many more consumers with a lower price point ($35,000-$50,000).
-Enough to say that we’re all eager to see what Tesla has to show at the end of next month.
+While white is still a trendy color for cars, people who want to get their ride in a more vibrant shade than the default pearl white will have to pay a bit more for the privilege.
+We’re all definitely eager to see what Tesla has to show at the end of next month.